SAP/node-rfc/README.md

 - Based on [N-API](https://github.com/nodejs/node-addon-api) standard
 - Stateless and stateful connections (multiple function calls in the same ABAP session (same context))
-- Async/await, promise and callback API
+- Async and callback API
 - ECMAScript, TypeScript
 - Sequential and parallel calls, using one or more clients
 - Automatic conversion between Node.js and ABAP datatypes